bocchino/AppleCore/README.txt

 - In that directory, type 'make'.
 The build system automatically does steps (a) through (c) for you.

-- Drag the directory 'exec' into drive 1 (step d) and say 'EXEC RODS.COLOR.PATTERN.EXEC,D1' (step e).
+- With the S-C Macro Assembler running, drag the directory 'exec' into drive 1 (step d) and say 'EXEC RODS.COLOR.PATTERN.EXEC,D1' at the prompt (step e).
 If you want, save the file RODS.COLOR.PATTERN to the exec directory itself or to a different disk image.

 - Put the LIB.v2d disk (or equivalent) in drive 2.